scorpido74/azure-docs.nl-nl/articles/active-directory-b2c/tutorial-desktop-app-webapi.md

 ## <a name="prerequisites"></a>Vereisten

-Voer de stappen en vereisten in de [zelf studie uit: Verifieer gebruikers in een systeem eigen desktop-client](tutorial-desktop-app.md).
+Voer de stappen en vereisten uit in [Zelfstudie: Gebruikers verifiëren in een native desktopclient.](tutorial-desktop-app.md)

 ## <a name="add-a-web-api-application"></a>Een web-API-toepassing toevoegen